Cuprate/cuprate/books/protocol/src/p2p_network/message_flows/handshake.md

 ### Handshake Response Checks

-Teh initiating peer will check:
+The initiating peer will check:

 - The `network_id` is network ID expected.[^res-network-id]
 - The number of peers in the peer list is less than `250`.[^max-peer-list-res]